 Most playful item on his menu.
 Sweet & Sour Cauliflower.
-Taste like chicken but better.
+Tastes like chicken but better.

 Favorite child hood dish.
 Duck breast.
-My nanny used to make almost weekly basis.
+My Nanny (grandma) used to make it for us on a weekly basis.

 On the Rochester food scene.
 It’s real.
 Get out there.